Classes and inheritance¶

 5

-directly in itself, but since it inherits from a class that implements move
+directly in itself, but since it inherits from a class that implements move,

-method.
+all instances of Circle can use the move method.
 In OOP terms, one could

 say that all Python methods are virtual – that is if a method does not exist in